puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 4. By default, the `pe-puppet` service runs automatically as a root user, so it needs to be disabled.
 As a privileged user on the agent node, stop the pe-puppet service by running `puppet resource service pe-puppet ensure=stopped enable=false`.

-5. Now, we need to generate and submit the cert for the agent node as the non-root user.
+5. Generate and submit the cert for the agent node as the non-root user.
 Log into the agent node as the non-privileged user and execute the following command:

     `puppet agent -t --certname "<non-root username>" --server "<master hostname>"`

     This puppet run will submit a cert request to the master and will create a ‘~/puppet` directory structure in the non-root user’s home directory.

-6. Now add the non-root user to the agent by modifying the puppet.conf file.
+6. Add the non-root user to the agent by modifying the puppet.conf file.
 On the agent node, as a non-privileged user, create a Puppet configuration file (`~/.puppet/puppet.conf`) and edit it to include  the following:

 {% highlight ruby %}
     [main]